top of page

 Many aspects of preventive conservation may seem obvious: don’t stack heavy books on top of fragile ones, avoid moisture, clean dust, don’t leave windows open.
 But without technical and systematic thinking, mistakes accumulate:

-– The shelf looks great… but it’s leaning against a damp wall.
+– The shelf looks fine… but it’s leaning against a damp wall.

-– The digitization project went ahead… but the original photographs were not stabilized or safe to scan.
+– The digitization project went ahead… but the original photographs weren't stabilized or safe to scan.

-– Gloves are being used… but they’re cotton, which traps dirt, releases fibers, that can get caught and damage fragile papers.
+– Gloves are being used… but they’re cotton, which trap dirt, release fibers, and can tear a fragile paper.

-– Funding opportunity...
-But it was a missed opportunity due to lack of justification and suitability.
+– A funding opportunity – came up...
+But it was lost due to lack of justification and planning.

-A conservation plan helps see the big picture, set priorities, and avoid false solutions.
+A conservation plan helps see the big picture, set realistic priorities, and avoid false or costly solutions.

 First steps any institution can take